smarella830/BIOINF575_HW1_repository/README.md

-This line is for Question 2_2 of Homework 1 for BIOINF 575
+Added this line in README.md for Question 2_6 of Homework 1 for BIOINF 575